 We hit up the first show of the weekend on a Thursday night at 9:30pm.
-We arrived at the fountain an hour early and it was already busy with people trying to find the perfect spot for viewing.
-It fills up *really* quickly, so arrive in good time if you want a front row seat.
-We staked a claim right at the barriers surrounding the main fountain and, although you might have a bit of a wait until the show starts, the view you’ll be afforded when the show kicks off is well worth the wait.
+We arrived at Monjuic fountain an hour early and it was teeming with people trying to find the perfect spot.
+It fills up *really* quickly, so arrive in good time if you want front row.
+We staked a claim at the barriers surrounding the main fountain and, despite the hanging around, the view is worth the wait.

 There are tiered seating areas at the rear of the fountain by the Castle, but these fill up even quicker.
 While offering a prime view from an elevated position, I was keen to be closer to the fountain.
 Also: I’m not the biggest fan of crowded places, so I need a vantage point with quick-getaway potential.